- 2 Medium Sized (170g) Potatoes

 - Wash, peel and chop the potatoes, leeks and carrots.
 Peel and chop the onion.
 Wash and slice the courgette.

-- Put the prepared vegetables, except the peas and tomatoes, in the pan.
+- Put the prepared vegetables, except the peas and tomatoes, in a large pan.

 - Add the water and the stock cube.